YUMI Legacy

 Can I install Windows using YUMI Legacy?

-YUMI Legacy supports FAT32 and NTFS. exFAT is not supported.
-FAT32 has a 4GB file size limit, while NTFS allows larger files but may not be compatible with all ISOs.
+YUMI Legacy supports FAT32 and NTFS with an MBR partition table. exFAT and GPT are not supported – Syslinux will fail and the drive will not boot.
+FAT32 has a 4GB per-file size limit; NTFS removes that restriction but may not be compatible with every distribution.

 What size USB drive do I need?